View Benefits Summary link or by request from SSU Human Resources.

 Performs other secondary duties as assigned.

-Duties take place primarily in an office setting located at Sonoma State University, however additional duties may be performed both indoors and outdoors.
-The normal work schedule is Monday through Friday aligned with regular campus hours.
+Duties will primarily take place in an office setting however additional duties may be performed in various locations on the Sonoma State University campus, including working both indoors and outdoors to support and participate in university activities and events.
 As an exempt employee you have some flexibility in your schedule however must be available during the regular campus hours Monday through Friday to meet the operational needs of the campus and department.
 Your specific start time is determined by your Appropriate Administrator.
 Evening and weekend hours may be required and will be specified only by the supervisor to meet operational needs.
 The incumbent must maintain regular and acceptable attendance at such levels as is determined by the Appropriate Administrator.
+This position will require occasional travel, by automobile or airplane, and overnight stay to travel to trainings and meetings off campus.

 Qualification Note Evidence of degree(s) or certificate(s) and/or license(s) required at time of hire.